gupta-shat/mspevent.github.io/_posts/2019-08-15-How-to-use-git.md

 {: style="color:#505050; text-align: center;"}
 ![](/images/hero.svg){: .center-image }

  As seen above the benefits of Version Control.
 And it would be worthwhile to say that without version-control it might seems to latency in Software Industry.
-Well, To use the version-control it must need a Software or Program that include and contains version Control System(VCS). [***Git***](https://git-scm/downloads/) is one of them.
+Well, To use the version-control it must need a Software or Program that include and contains version Control System(VCS).
+ [**Git**](https://git-scm/downloads/) is one of them.
+By far, the most widely used modern version control system in the world today is Git.
+Git is originally developed by Linux OS founder and Creator 'Linus Torvalds' in 2005.
+And as well the basic commands and its Bash system gives same feel of Linux OS.
+That ought to be beneficial for the Linux User.
+From now Git has taken its shape completely over the World.
+Having a distributed architecture, Git is an example of a DVCS (hence Distributed Version Control System).
+Talking about features it has Performance, flexibility, security.

+*Before*, we start listing basic commands of `Git` Lets see how to install Git for your System.

 Watch the Video to know how to ready your System for Git?